 "Having joined Matthew on this Northern Ohio photo shoot, I cannot speak highly enough about the opportunity it presents.
 Last year we did exceptionally well on Baltimore and Orchard Orioles, Indigo Buntings, Cerulean, Yellow, Yellow-throated, Blue-winged, Brewster's, Chestnut-sided, Hooded Warblers, Bobolink, and others!" - Dan B.

-Cost Includes Four full days shooting in the field with mid-afternoon slideshows and photoshop demonstrations.
-It also includes property use fee paid on your behalf.
+Cost Includes Four full days shooting in the field.
 Fee does not include hotel or meals.